Silver25/southern-farm/README.md

 - using Windows software [IrfanView](https://www.irfanview.com/) with plugin WEBP - (version 4.63, allows IrfanView to read/write WEBP (Weppy Format) files)
 - using online tool [FreeConvert](https://www.freeconvert.com/jpg-to-webp)

-I would like to express gratitude to Code Institute and Love Running for offering a valuable step-by-step guide that was instrumental in creating the basis for this website.
+I would like to express gratitude to **Code Institute** and **Love Running** for offering a valuable step-by-step guide that was instrumental in creating the basis for this website.
+Last but not the least is big THANKS to my mentor **Rory** for guidance and sugestions through project.

 -----